Eclipse247/Dinastycoin-config-for-ForkNote/README.md

-Easy and clean launch Dinastycoin using ForkNote, the most advanced CryptoNote software supporting enumerous networks.
+**Easy and clean launch Dinastycoin using ForkNote, the most advanced CryptoNote software supporting numerous networks.

-Overview
+**Overview

 Forknote uses configuration files to describe the properties of a Cryptonote blockchain.
 To get started you must download the latest version of Forknote.